 This program empowers communities with tools and resources for reducing their wildfire risk and encourages neighbors to work together to take action that minimizes home loss to wildfire.
-Using a 5-step process, community residents collectively develop an action plan that identifies their wildfire hazard risks and guides action to reduce those risks.

 Becoming a Firewise Community